A $\delta f$ PIC method with Forward-Backward Lagrangian reconstructions

 (we shall often use $:=$ to highlight a definition) where the first one will be seen as the bulk density, a smooth approximation to the full solution, and the second one as the fine scale variations.
-Following the general principle of $\df$ methods we require $f^n_*$ to have a simple expression that is easy to evaluate at arbitrary positions of the phase space, and we represent the variation $\df^n$ as an unstructured collection of numerical particles with coordinates $z^n_k$ and weights $\delta w^n_k$,
+Following the general principle of $\df$ methods we require $f^n_*$ to have a simple expression that is easy to evaluate at arbitrary positions in a general $d$-dimensional phase space, and we represent the variation $\df^n$ as an unstructured collection of numerical particles with coordinates $z^n_k$ and weights $\delta w^n_k$,

-where $\vp_\ve$ is a smooth shape function of scale $\ve$ and $z = (x,v)$ is the phase-space coordinate.
+Here $\vp_\ve$ is a smooth shape function of scale $\ve$ and $z = (z_1, \dots, z_d)$ is a phase-space coordinate.
 In typical problems where the transported density slightly deviates from an initial profile, the bulk density is often set to this initial value, $f^n_* = f^0$ or to some analytical equilibrium \cite{HTKKA_2002_pop, brochard_linear_2020}.
 In this note we investigate an alternate approach where the bulk density is represented as an arbitrary collection of B-splines on a coarse grid with mesh-size $h_* > \ve$, in the spirit of Ref.~\cite{Allfrey_Hatzky_2003}.
 This yields an expression that is formally similar to that of $\df^n$,

-where $\vp_*(\cdot - \bj h_*)$ are now coarse B-spline shape centered on a general $d$-dimensional grid node $\bj h_*$ ($\bZZ$ is the set of integers) and $w^n_{*,\bj}$ is its weight.
-In practice, only a finite number $N_*$ of such nodes is used, and as outlined in the introduction we will periodically update the coefficients of this spline bulk density using a Forward-Backward Lagrangian (FBL) reconstructions, which involves a relatively small set of passive markers designed to track the characteristic flow in phase space and periodically remapped on the coarse structured grid.
+where $\vp_*(\cdot - \bj h_*)$ is now the coarse B-spline shape centered on a general $d$-dimensional grid node $\bj h_*$ ($\bZZ$ is the set of integers) and $w^n_{*,\bj}$ is its weight.
+In practice, only a finite number $N_*$ of such nodes is used, and as outlined in the introduction we will periodically update the coefficients of this spline bulk density using a Forward-Backward Lagrangian (FBL) reconstructions, which involves a relatively small set of passive markers designed to track the characteristic flow in phase space.